Zerstörergeschwader 76: Norwegian campaign

 On 9 April 1940, German forces began Operation Weserübung, an invasion of Denmark and Norway.
 X Fliegerkorps was allocated to the operation, which was conducted in cooperation with the German Army and the Kriegsmarine.
 The air corps was commanded by Generalleutnant Hans Ferdinand Geisler.
 Only I./ZG 76 from the wing participated based at airstrips near Westerland.
 3. Staffel of Zerstörergeschwader 1 (ZG 1—1st Destroyer Wing) was attached to it.
 The immediate objective was to secure airfields in northern Denmark to secure the air space and communications links to the Norwegian capital Oslo from Royal Navy intervention.
 The German invasion of Denmark was carried out in the space of 24 hours.
 1./ZG 76 assisted in the seizure of Aalborg airport on the northern Danish coast granting air superiority over the Skagerrak.
 Signallers, ground crews, clerks and essential equipment was flown in by Junkers Ju 52s from KGzbV 1.
 II./KGzbV 1 flew to Oslo Airport, Fornebu to land soldiers and Fallschirmjäger battalions.
 Lent and 1./ZG 76 gave air cover.
 The staffel claimed one Royal Norwegian Air Force Gloster Gladiator in combat and two on the ground in exchange for one Ju 52.
 Commander Hansen and Helmut Lent maintained over claiming an RAF Coastal Command Short Sunderland probing Oslo fjord.

 The Haerens Flygevåpen possessed only 24 combat aircraft (13 serviceable) and five Tiger Moth trainers.
 Most flew north to continue the fight against the invaders.
 Six aircraft, including four Curtiss P-36 Hawks, were destroyed by ZG 76.
 The landing at Stavanger was successful, but 3./KG 4 and 3./ZG 76 failed to prevent eight Caproni Ca.135 bombers escaping north.
 From Stavanger Airport, Sola, on 12 April, Hauptmann Günther Reinecke's I./ZG 76 claimed five Wellingtons on this date but the Luftwaffe could not stop the destruction of 12 aircraft and the damage to 31 others at Bergen and Stavanger-Sola to 2 May.
 ZG 76 carried out strafing missions countering the Åndalsnes landings and Namsos campaign.
 Kampfgeschwader 26 (KG 26—26th Bomber Wing) and Kampfgeschwader 1 (KG 1—1st Bomber Wing) destroyed the ammunition dumps and razed the wharves.
 HMS Glorious flew in Gladiator squadrons to Lesjaskogsvatnet on 24 April.
-In repsonse, LG 1, escorted by Bf 110s from ZG 76 and sometimes the Zerstörergruppe (Z) of Kampfgeschwader 30 (KG 30—30th Bomber Wing), destroyed the airfield in eight hours, eliminating 19 fighters.
+In response, LG 1, escorted by Bf 110s from ZG 76 and sometimes the Zerstörergruppe (Z) of Kampfgeschwader 30 (KG 30—30th Bomber Wing), destroyed the airfield in eight hours, eliminating 19 fighters.
 The survivors flew to the airstrip at Setnesmoen, which was destroyed in further attacks while the last five Norwegian combat aircraft and five Moths flew north.